StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Old Old World does all this, while having no NSFW.
 (This is a Fallout game; gore is everywhere).

-# System Requirements
+# Requirements

 **I cannot provide support with different specifications and setups.
 I do not know how to improve FPS on other devices.
 Do not ask me about it.
-You can however ask in the support server.**
+You can however ask in the support server but no matter what you have, you need either Windows 10 or Windows 11.**

+### Specifications

 My specs are the following: